uconneeb/evolution/applets/ou.md

 ## Ornstein-Uhlenbeck vs. Brownian motion model

 This applet shows 5 independent Brownian motion (BM) or Ornstein-Uhlenbeck (OU) simulations.
+A trait evolving by BM performs a random walk independently for each of the two lineages that descend from the starting point.
+The variance (i.e. uncertainty) of the difference between the two trait values increases linearly with time.
+A trait evolving by OU tends to not stray far from the optimum (vertical dashed line).
+Theta determines the strength of this attraction.

-Press S to simulate again, T to toggle between OU and BM, up/down arrow to change variance, left/right arrow to change OU strength, and [ or ] to change offset of OU mean from the starting point.
+Press S to simulate again, T to toggle between OU and BM, up/down arrow to change variance (hold down Shift key to prevent scrolling), left/right arrow to change OU strength, and [ or ] to change offset of OU mean from the starting point.

 <div id="arbitrary"></div>
 <script type="text/javascript">